tringi/win32-dpi/README.md

 ## In a nutshell

 * Primary monitor is usually at System DPI (unless changed without restart)
-* Other monitors can be at lower DPI than System
+* Other monitors can be at higher or lower DPI than System
-* All metrics normally reported to the application are in System DPI
+* All metrics normally (pre-v2) reported to the application are in System DPI
 * Some APIs (GetThemeFont) scale the reported values when in PerMonitorV2 awareness mode
 * It's error-prone to call GetSystemMetrics wherever needed and scale manually, precompute these
-* Mostly everything derives from font size.
-Recreate fonts on DPI change, remember height, rescale accordingly
+* Mostly everything derives metrics from font size: recreate fonts on DPI change, remember height, rescale accordingly
 * Window and Taskbar icons sizes change too

 ## Manifest